bakkesmodorg/BakkesModSDK/README.md

 cl /LD -I bakkesmodsdk/include/ bakkesmodsdk/lib/pluginsdk.lib plugin.cpp
 ```

-## Help
+## Help & more info

-More extensive documentation is in the making but for now hopefully the example plugins and header files should be mostly self explanatory.
-If you have any questions feel free to drop by the [BakkesMod discord](https://discordapp.com/invite/HsM6kAR).
-There is a #programming channel where you can ask your questions.
-Alternatively, feel free to pm me on Discord at any time!
-(Bakkes#8746)
+If you have any questions feel free to drop by the [BakkesMod programming discord](https://discord.gg/HMptXSzCvU).
+This discord is also full of many tutorials on how to get started.